 Garbage Haulers

-Collecting garbage in the City of Portland was often a family affair, and a Volga German one at that.
-Although some Italian and Germans operated garbage routes, nearly all of the garbage collection businesses in Portland were operated by families with Volga German ancestry.
+Collecting garbage in the City of Portland was often a family affair and a Volga German one at that.
+Although some Italians and Germans from Germany operated garbage routes, nearly all of the garbage collection businesses in Portland were operated by families with Volga German ancestry.

-The garbage business was unregulated in the late 1800's and early 1900's and it gave the Volga German immigrants, many of whom could not speak English, an opportunity to begin a business with a modest investment.
-The Volga Germans were accustomed to hard work and long hours and fared well in the competitive garbage hauling business.
+The garbage business was unregulated in the late 1800s and early 1900s, which gave Volga German immigrants, many of whom could not speak English, an opportunity to begin a business with a modest investment.
+The Volga Germans were accustomed to hard work and long hours and fared well in the competitive garbage-hauling business.

-The garbage business was unregulated in the late 1800's and early 1900's and it gave the Volga German immigrants, many of whom could not speak English, an opportunity to begin a business with a modest investment.
-The Volga Germans were accustomed to hard work and long hours and fared well in the competitive garbage hauling business.
+The garbage business was unregulated in the late 1800s and early 1900s, which gave Volga German immigrants, many of whom could not speak English, an opportunity to begin a business with a modest investment.
+The Volga Germans were accustomed to hard work and long hours and fared well in the competitive garbage-hauling business.

-Collection equipment in the early days included horses, wooden wagons and a strong back.
-The horses were often grazed in the open field which is now Irving Park and the wagons were stored in a large garages adjacent to the haulers home.
+Collection equipment in the early days included horses, wooden wagons, and a strong back.
+The horses were often grazed in the open fields, including what is now Irving Park, and the wagons were stored in a large garage adjacent to the hauler's home.
+It is difficult to imagine now that the area was semi-rural.

-Some of the early Volga German pioneers that settled in Portland, such as John Leel, are listed in the City Directories as "scavengers" as early as 1894.
-Scavenger was the term used in the 1800's and early 1900's to describe people who collected, hauled away, and resold discarded materials.
+Some early Volga German pioneers who settled in Portland, such as John Leel, are listed in the City Directories as "scavengers" as early as 1894.
+Scavenger was the term used in the 1800s and early 1900s to describe people who collected, hauled away, and resold discarded materials.

 One of the earliest settlers in Portland, Adam Schwindt, is listed as a scavenger in the 1901 Portland City Directory.
 Henry Aschenbrenner was in the business by 1910.

-in 1907, Glanz Bros.
-Co. and the John Deines company were started with a one horse and wagon.
-The Glanz Bros. were considered one of the most progressive operators pioneering the use of elevators on trucks and the drop box system.
+In 1907, the Glanz Brothers Company and the John Deines Company started with a one-horse and wagon.
+Glanz Brothers was considered one of the most progressive operators, pioneering the use of elevators on trucks and the drop-box system.

 The list of "Scavengers" published in the 1918 Portland City Directory shows that nearly all of the garbage haulers at that time were Volga Germans.
 One of those listed, George Schmeer, had the distinction of being arrested by the Mayor of Portland in 1919, but he ended up having the last laugh.

-Acting as “scavengers” the garbagemen found items thrown away by richer folks that could be reused.
+Acting as “scavengers,” the garbagemen found items thrown away by more affluent folks that could be reused.
 They called it “skibby”.

-Collection equipment in the early days included horses, wooden wagons and a strong back.
-The horses were often grazed in the open field which is now Irving Park and the wagons were stored in a large garages adjacent to the haulers home.
+Collection equipment in the early days included horses, wooden wagons, and a strong back.
+The horses were often grazed in the open fields, including what is now Irving Park, and the wagons were stored in a large garage adjacent to the hauler's home.
+It is difficult to imagine now that the area was semi-rural.

-Some of the early Volga German pioneers that settled in Portland, such as John Leel, are listed in the City Directories as "scavengers" as early as 1894.
-Scavenger was the term used in the 1800's and early 1900's to describe people who collected, hauled away, and resold discarded materials.
+Some early Volga German pioneers who settled in Portland, such as John Leel, are listed in the City Directories as "scavengers" as early as 1894.
+Scavenger was the term used in the 1800s and early 1900s to describe people who collected, hauled away, and resold discarded materials.

 One of the earliest settlers in Portland, Adam Schwindt, is listed as a scavenger in the 1901 Portland City Directory.
 Henry Aschenbrenner was in the business by 1910.

-in 1907, Glanz Bros.
-Co. and the John Deines company were started with a one horse and wagon.
-The Glanz Bros. were considered one of the most progressive operators pioneering the use of elevators on trucks and the drop box system.
+In 1907, the Glanz Brothers Company and the John Deines Company started with a one-horse and wagon.
+Glanz Brothers was considered one of the most progressive operators, pioneering the use of elevators on trucks and the drop-box system.

 The list of "Scavengers" published in the 1918 Portland City Directory shows that nearly all of the garbage haulers at that time were Volga Germans.
 One of those listed, George Schmeer, had the distinction of being arrested by the Mayor of Portland in 1919, but he ended up having the last laugh.

-Acting as “scavengers” the garbagemen found items thrown away by richer folks that could be reused.
+Acting as “scavengers,” the garbagemen found items thrown away by more affluent folks that could be reused.
 They called it “skibby”.

 Around 1921, the first trucks with spoked wheels and solid rubber tires were purchased to make the work more efficient.
 Philip Leichner was the first garbageman in Portland to own a truck with a steel box.
 Leichner went on to establish the Vancouver Sanitary Service.

-The garbage haulers took great pride in forming their own union, Local 220, in late 1920.
-The newly formed local, representing about 75 drivers, was part of the Joint Council of Teamsters No. 37.
+During an atmosphere of strong anti-union sentiment, the garbage haulers took great pride in forming a labor union, Local 220, in late 1920.
+The newly formed local, representing about 50 to 75 drivers, was part of the Joint Council of Teamsters No. 37.
 The Teamsters Local No. 162 website states:

 "The camaraderie and brotherhood among these early sanitary drivers is legendary - they were a rough bunch."

-Many of Portland's finest homes and parks sit atop landfills that were "scientifically" designed by the City of Portland's bureau of refuse disposal.
-In their own way, the Volga German garbagemen did their part to aide in the sculpting and development of the city.
+Many of Portland's finest homes and parks sit atop landfills "scientifically" designed by the City of Portland's Bureau of Refuse Disposal.
+In their own way, the Volga German garbagemen did their part to aid in the sculpting and development of the city.

 The earliest dump sites were located outside the city limits.
-In 1884, the "scavengers" went on strike protesting the long hauling distances.
-A dumpsite was established near Guild's Lake which was located on the northern edge of the city at that time.
-There were no improved roads leading to the site, making it difficult for garbage haulers to access, especially during Portland’s rainy season.
+The "scavengers" went on strike in 1884, protesting the long hauling distances.
+A dumpsite was established near Guild's Lake, located on the city's northern edge then.
+No improved roads led to the site, making it difficult for garbage haulers to access, especially during Portland’s rainy season.
 In 1888, the city hired a contractor to build a garbage incinerator (also called a crematory) on the western shore of Guild’s Lake near the existing garbage dump.
-At this time, the city began collecting a licensing fee to use the dumpsite.
-The incinerator was completed in 1889, but was soon deemed a failure as unburned garbage piled up.
-Several other incinerators were constructed in the late 1800's, but they all suffered from mechanical problems and were shut down.
-In December 1889, the Oregonian published an article which asked a recurring question in Portland, "What shall we do with our garbage?"
+At this time, the city began collecting a licensing fee to use the dump site.
+The incinerator was completed in 1889 but was soon deemed a failure as unburned garbage piled up.
+Several other incinerators were constructed in the late 1800s, but they all suffered from mechanical problems and were shut down.
+In December 1889, The Oregonian published an article that asked a recurring question in Portland, "What shall we do with our garbage?"

-Depleted gravel pits located at NE 33rd and Fremont (1923), between NE 37th and 38th and Klickitat and Siskiyou Streets, and south of the Rose City Golf Course at 65th and Tillamook, were put to use as dumpsites.
-Next came the Penn Street gulch which provided roadway access to the new Swan Island Airport.
-A small sand pit in St. Johns was also filled with garbage as was a small gulch at Alberta and Greeley.
-Another gravel pit was filled at Alberta and 39th followed by a gulch on Interstate Avenue in an area that is now Overlook Park.
+Depleted gravel pits located at NE 33rd and Fremont (1923), between NE 37th and 38th and Klickitat and Siskiyou Streets, and south of the Rose City Golf Course at NE 65th and Tillamook were put to use as dumpsites.
+Next came the Penn Street gulch, which provided roadway access to the new Swan Island Airport.
+A small sand pit in St. Johns was also filled with garbage, as was a small gulch at Alberta and Greeley.
+Another gravel pit was filled at Alberta and 39th, followed by a gulch on Interstate Avenue in an area that is now Overlook Park.
 The Oregon Journal claimed that garbage hauler Ludwig Deines did as much as any man to make Overlook Park a reality.
 A large landfill at East 90th was filled and closed in 1946.

-Many of Portland's finest homes and parks sit atop landfills that were "scientifically" designed by the City of Portland's bureau of refuse disposal.
-In their own way, the Volga German garbagemen did their part to aide in the sculpting and development of the city.
+Many of Portland's finest homes and parks sit atop landfills "scientifically" designed by the City of Portland's Bureau of Refuse Disposal.
+In their own way, the Volga German garbagemen did their part to aid in the sculpting and development of the city.

 The earliest dump sites were located outside the city limits.
-In 1884, the "scavengers" went on strike protesting the long hauling distances.
-A dumpsite was established near Guild's Lake which was located on the northern edge of the city at that time.
-There were no improved roads leading to the site, making it difficult for garbage haulers to access, especially during Portland’s rainy season.
+The "scavengers" went on strike in 1884, protesting the long hauling distances.
+A dumpsite was established near Guild's Lake, located on the city's northern edge then.
+No improved roads led to the site, making it difficult for garbage haulers to access, especially during Portland’s rainy season.
 In 1888, the city hired a contractor to build a garbage incinerator (also called a crematory) on the western shore of Guild’s Lake near the existing garbage dump.
-At this time, the city began collecting a licensing fee to use the dumpsite.
-The incinerator was completed in 1889, but was soon deemed a failure as unburned garbage piled up.
-Several other incinerators were constructed in the late 1800's, but they all suffered from mechanical problems and were shut down.
-In December 1889, the Oregonian published an article which asked a recurring question in Portland, "What shall we do with our garbage?"
+At this time, the city began collecting a licensing fee to use the dump site.
+The incinerator was completed in 1889 but was soon deemed a failure as unburned garbage piled up.
+Several other incinerators were constructed in the late 1800s, but they all suffered from mechanical problems and were shut down.
+In December 1889, The Oregonian published an article that asked a recurring question in Portland, "What shall we do with our garbage?"

-Depleted gravel pits located at NE 33rd and Fremont (1923), between NE 37th and 38th and Klickitat and Siskiyou Streets, and south of the Rose City Golf Course at 65th and Tillamook, were put to use as dumpsites.
-Next came the Penn Street gulch which provided roadway access to the new Swan Island Airport.
-A small sand pit in St. Johns was also filled with garbage as was a small gulch at Alberta and Greeley.
-Another gravel pit was filled at Alberta and 39th followed by a gulch on Interstate Avenue in an area that is now Overlook Park.
+Depleted gravel pits located at NE 33rd and Fremont (1923), between NE 37th and 38th and Klickitat and Siskiyou Streets, and south of the Rose City Golf Course at NE 65th and Tillamook were put to use as dumpsites.
+Next came the Penn Street gulch, which provided roadway access to the new Swan Island Airport.
+A small sand pit in St. Johns was also filled with garbage, as was a small gulch at Alberta and Greeley.
+Another gravel pit was filled at Alberta and 39th, followed by a gulch on Interstate Avenue in an area that is now Overlook Park.
 The Oregon Journal claimed that garbage hauler Ludwig Deines did as much as any man to make Overlook Park a reality.
 A large landfill at East 90th was filled and closed in 1946.

-In 1932, the city returned to incinerator technology as the solution to Portland's garbage disposal problems.
-A large incinerator was built in St. Johns (at 9360 Swift Blvd. between the Columbia Slough and Smith and Bybee Lakes) adjacent to a 296 acre dumping ground.
-The haulers were required by the city to wash their trucks after dropping each load.
+In 1932, the city returned to incinerator technology to solve Portland's garbage disposal problems.
+A large incinerator was built in St. Johns (at 9360 Swift Blvd. between the Columbia Slough and Smith and Bybee Lakes) adjacent to a 296-acre dumping ground.
+The city required the haulers to wash their trucks after dropping each load.
 After nearly 60 years of use, the St. Johns landfill was closed by Metro in 1990.
-Chimney Park now occupies the site of the incinerator, acquiring its name from the incinerator's chimney which has since been removed for safety reasons.
+Chimney Park now occupies the site of the incinerator, acquiring its name from the incinerator's chimney, which has since been removed for safety reasons.

 The City of Portland built this incinerator facility on N. Columbia Blvd. in 1932.
 Air quality standards forced its closure in 1970 and the building became the Archives and Records Center for the City of Portland in the 1980s.
 The Archives and Records Center was later moved to a climate-controlled facility on the Portland State University campus but this building still remains in North Portland.
 This site is now called Chimney Park although ironically, the chimney was removed in 1990.
 This view looks west with N. Columbia Blvd. on the right.
 Vintage Portland website May 30, 2012.
 Photo source: City of Portland Archives.